learnb/shovel-sim/notes.md

 - [ ] implement various "material" types, each with their own parameters
 - [ ] add camera controls
 - [ ] randomize neighbor checks to reduce bias
+- [ ] add way to down in more material

 ## Challenges